kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   See [Traces for Kubernetes System Components](/docs/concepts/cluster-administration/system-traces) for more details.
 - `LegacyServiceAccountTokenNoAutoGeneration`: Stop auto-generation of Secret-based [service account tokens](/docs/concepts/security/service-accounts/#get-a-token).
-- `LegacyServiceAccountTokenCleanUp`: Enable cleaning up Secret-based [service account tokens](/docs/concepts/security/service-accounts/#get-a-token) when they are not used in a specified time (default to be one year).
+- `LegacyServiceAccountTokenCleanUp`: Enable invalidating auto-generated Secret-based [service account tokens](/docs/concepts/security/service-accounts/#get-a-token) when they have not been used in a specified time (defaults to one year).
+Clean up the auto-generated Secret-based tokens if they have been invalidated for a specified time (defaults to one year).
 - `LegacyServiceAccountTokenTracking`: Track usage of Secret-based [service account tokens](/docs/concepts/security/service-accounts/#get-a-token).
 - `LoadBalancerIPMode`: Allows setting `ipMode` for Services where `type` is set to `LoadBalancer`.